Judge Yourself First++

 Your existence will be one marked by transition.
-Even as I write this I am in transition, and as you read it you will be also.
-From what you will be transitioning our of and into at any given time is hard to say, but know that you will always be in transition.
-So since transition itself is a given, it would be wise to be in control of it lest some awful new idea of man, that seems good at the time, leads you astray.
+Even as I write this I am in transition myself.
+From what you will be transitioning out of, and into what you will be transitioning into at any given time is hard to say, but know that you will always be in transition.
+So since transition itself is a given, it would be wise to be in control of it lest some awful new idea of man, that seems good at the time, is able to lead you astray.
 I direct you right away to the Bible.
 Paul tells us not to be conformed to this world, with its lust of the flesh, lust of the eyes and pride of life, but rather be transformed into Christ likeness by the renewing of our minds.
 But to conform to this world is to transition also with the world as it meanders through an existence by which the writer of Ecclesiastes calls meaninglessness.

 First, we live in a world that is self-oriented.
 What I mean by self-oriented is when one appeals to their inner self as a reference point by which all things are to be judged.
 If I like something, for example, it is good.
 If something repulses me, it is bad.
 With a mindset like this, you can see how my view of my own sin is skewed.
 The scriptures speak to this mindset by the way.
-It says that that is “living according to the flesh”.
+It says refers to this as “living according to the flesh”.

 I would advise you to read all of Roman’s one and two.
 Paul goes into considerable detail inventorying the sins “they” commit in chapter 1.
 But pay close attention to chapter two.
 Notice that he stops directing his words to “them”, and instead directs them to “you”, which means “us”.
 However harshly we judge “their” sin, know this, it is not nearly as harshly as God judges them, for He is Holy, and we are not.
 So we ought to judge our own sins in the same light, and in the same way.
 Seeing the sin of others gives us some perspective.
 We can begin to get an objective view of how our own sin looks from the outside.
 And our own sin ought to be more repulsive to us than the sins of others.
 This will have the effect of keeping us humble, and growing us up in Christ, as we ought to be.
-This is what Jesus meant, I think, when he instructed us to first remove the log from our own eye.
-But if we are self-oriented we might be tempted to get this backward.
-This is done by basing my judgments of things on me.
-I might assume that logs in eyes must not be bad because if they were I wouldn’t have one in my eye.
-So since I do have one in my eye, perhaps it’s not such a bad thing, so why in the world would I want to pick the one out of my brother’s eye?
-That would be backward from the intent of this scripture of course, but it’s how it is most commonly lived out I think.
-But the goal Jesus had in mind was that both logs and splinters would be removed from everyone’s eyes.
+It’s what Jesus meant, I think, when he instructed us to first remove the log from our own eye.

 Also, when you witness the sins of those outside of the Body of Christ, realize that they cannot not sin.
 Do not get angry at the individual, but rather have compassion.
 His only hope of ever seeing himself in the hands of an angry God is through the Gospel.
 Clothe yourself therefore in the Gospel of Jesus, which calls sinners to repentance of sin, and into the glorious light.
 Have grace for failures just as you need grace for your own.

 I pray for you, that you would transition into warriors, with the accouterments of the warrior.
-I pray that you would wield God’s word with precision and that God’s armor would protect you as you advance His Kingdom.
-I pray that you would grow stronger by casting off every sin that entangles by seeing it in the true light that you ought to.
+I pray that you would wield God’s Word with precision, and that God’s armor would protect you as you advance His Kingdom.
+I pray that you would grow stronger by casting off every sin that entangles, and by seeing it in the true light that you ought to.
 I pray for you, I, your father, pray for you that these things will mark you.